John Hughes - Vicar

 Harry was a keen runner and once ran the Rotorua marathon.
 Now Harry likes to go for walks, usually accompanied by his wife Diane and their fox terrier Spike.

 Harry and Diane have a blended family of five sons (one sadly deceased) and two daughters.
 Their fox terrier Spike has been known to attend church services and has shown a particular liking for Christmas carols...

 Kathleen Andreae - Head of Prayer

 Kathleen Andreae is passionate about getting people to understand the Mercy and Grace of God – His mercy is not giving us what we deserve.
 She is also passionate about extending the Kingdom of God [God’s rule and reign] through doing the things that Jesus did, especially by demonstrating His Love through prayer and healing.

 She is a member of a HOTS [Healing on the Streets] team which prays for people in Cuba Mall on Saturday afternoons.
 If pressed Kathleen will admit that in the dim and distant past, she also received a BSc in Chemistry and Biochemistry.
 But she claims to have forgotten all of that!
 Kathleen joined KAC two years ago.
 She has been involved helping with a number of outreach ministries including the St John of God’s flick group, Alpha, the Girls’ and Boys’ Clubs, and Parents’ Alone.

 She has also been involved with pastoral care and preaching a few sermons for the Wednesday morning service and she has been a member of a cell group.
 Kathleen lives in Karori with her husband, Peter, and her daughter, Helen.
 Her son, Christopher, is living in Tokyo.

-Wendy Davidson - Business Manager
+Wendy Davidson - Pastoral Care Minister and Resources Manager